imalikov/pine_script_docs/source/faq/Techniques.rst

 How can I optimize Pine Script™ code?
 -------------------------------------

-The most important factor in writing fast Pine Script™ code is to structure your code so that it maximizes the combined power of the Pine Script™ runtime model and series.
+An essential factor in writing fast Pine Script™ code is structuring your code to maximize the combined power of the Pine Script™ runtime model and series.
-This requires a good understanding of what’s going on when your script executes.
+This requires a good understanding of what’s happening when your script executes.
 These User Manual sections on the `execution model <https://www.tradingview.com/pine-script-docs/en/v5/language/Execution_model.html>`__ and `time series <https://www.tradingview.com/pine-script-docs/en/v5/language/Time_series.html>`__ will get you started.

  - Only use strategy scripts when you need to.
-Indicator scripts run much faster and consume less resources.
+Indicator scripts run much faster and consume fewer resources.
  - Use built-in functions whenever you can to calculate values.
  - Structure your code to do things on the fly, taking advantage of the bar-by-bar progression to avoid having to look back whenever you can.
  - Minimize the use of `for loops <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__.
- - `For loops <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ are only necessary when values required to derive calculations are not available when your script is executed bar by bar.
-In many cases they can be avoided if you understand how the Pine Script™ runtime works.
+ - `For loops, <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ is only necessary when values required to derive calculations are unavailable when your script is executed bar by bar.
+In many cases, they can be avoided if you understand how the Pine Script™ runtime works.
    If you use `for loops <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__, do everything you can to minimize the number of iterations and the number of statements in loops.
  - Minimize `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ calls.
-   If you are using multiple calls to fetch different values from the same symbol/TF, using tuples to return multiple values with one call will slightly reduce the script’s overhead.
+   If you are using multiple calls to fetch different values from the same symbol/TF, using tuples to return multiple values with one call slightly reduces the script’s overhead.
  - Use label/line.set_*() functions to modify drawings created only once, instead of deleting/recreating them.
  - Only use ``max_bars_back`` when needed, and when you do, keep its value to the strict minimum required.
    See this `Help Center article <https://www.tradingview.com/support/solutions/43000587849>`__ on ``max_bars_back``.
  - Isolating sections of large code bases in functions will also often improve performance, but you will need a good understanding of global/local scope constraints.
- - Use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword to declare variables when their initializing code takes a reasonable of time to execute, e.g., complex functions or string manipulations.
+ - Use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword to declare variables when their initializing code takes a reasonable time to execute, e.g., complex functions or string manipulations.
- - String concatenations can be slow so try to minimize their use.
+ - String concatenations can be slow, so try to minimize their use.
 Some constant evaluations like ``s = "foo" + "bar"`` are optimized to ``s = "foobar"``, but others aren’t.
  - If your script does not use `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__,
    consider using the `PineCoders Script Stopwatch <>`__to measure your script’s execution time.